Guan Tianpei: Anti-Opium Movement

-In the fourteenth year of the Emperor Daoguang (1834), Guan was assigned to the navy commander of the Guangdong province.
+In the fourteenth year of the Emperor Daoguang (1834), Guan was assigned to the navy commander of the southern Guangdong province.
 When he arrived at Guangdong, he devoted himself to strengthen the coastal defense affairs.
 In the nineteenth year of the Emperor Daoguang (1839), Lin Zexu was assigned to imperial commissioner to prohibit the use of opium in Guangzhou.
 When Lin arrived, Guan was influenced by Lin.
 Guan mobilized his navy to coordinate with Lin to prohibit the Opium trade.
 They captured about 20,000 chests of opium from the British merchants.

 Battle Between the Qing and the British Forces

 In 1839, British warships attacked Qing navy in Chuenpi, Guan Tianpei commanded his navy and fought back, British warships were heavily inflicted by Guan's navy.
-In the twentieth year of the Emperor Daoguang (1840), Lin Zexu was dismissed by the Emperor Daoguang.
+In the twentieth year of the Emperor Daoguang (1840), Lin Zexu was dismissed by the Emperor Daoguang to quench British wrath.
 Qishan replaced Lin's position.
 Qi gave orders to remove Guan's coastal defence affairs by reducing the number of navy soldiers, and this gave the British forces the chance to invade.
 Many Guangdong local government officials hoped to make peace with the British forces.
 But Guan Tianpei was not swayed, and he was preparing to fight the British forces.
 Before the battle started, he dispatched a soldier to take his old clothes and tooth back to his hometown to give to his relatives.

 In January 1841, British forces captured Shajiao (沙角) and Dajiao fort (大角炮台).
 Thus, Weiyuan Fort lost the protective screen.
 Guan Tianpei was defending with a few soldiers on the front line.
 Guan requested Qishan to reinforce, but Qi did not send an army to support Guan.
 Guan used his money for army food supplement, and he encouraged his soldier to fight the British forces.

-On February 26, British forces massively attacked Humen.
-Guan led 400 soldiers to fight back.
+On 26 February, British forces massively attacked Humen.
+Guan led 400 soldiers to counterattack and attempt to repel British offence.
 Several forts were captured by the British force.
 A soldier asked Guan to retreat, but Guan refused and kept fighting.
 Guan gave his commander seal to a soldier and asked him to take it back to the emperor.
 A shell fired and hit Guan.
 Guan died along with 400 soldiers.